Jeff Buckley and Australia 1995-6

 ----------------------

-Abstract: American singer, songwriter and musician Jeff Buckley (1966-97) had a special relationship with Australia, touring there in 1995 and 1996.
-The latter Hard Luck tour would prove to be his final series of concerts with a band, before descending into a morass of drug and alcohol addiction and mental illness which stifled his talent and ability to record a follow up album to his landmark Grace.
-It had been released in August 1994 to widespread critical acclaim internationally and has gone on to become a classic of the era.
-Buckley's tragic death by drowning in Memphis on 29 May 1997 has immortalised him alongside other rock victims of drugs and neglect, including Jimi Hendrix and Janis Joplin.
-The present article provides information on Buckley's two Australian tours and includes copies of posters and t-shirts, plus audio and video recordings of interviews and concert performance.
-Despite the passage of nearly 30 years since his death, Jeff Buckley remains a popular artist across the generations.
+Abstract: American singer, songwriter and musician Jeff Buckley (1966-97) had a special relationship with Australia, touring there in 1995 and 1996 where he was very warmly received.
+His September 1995 concert at the Phoenician Club, Sydney was recorded for a Triple JJJ Live at the Wireless episode and later mastered by him for a never released live album.
+The February 1996 Hard Luck tour would prove to be his final series of concerts with a band, before descending into a morass of drug and alcohol addiction and mental illness which stifled his talent and ability to record a follow up album to his landmark Grace LP.
+Released in August 1994 to widespread critical acclaim internationally, it has gone on to become a classic of the era.
+Buckley's tragic death by drowning in Memphis on 29 May 1997 immortalised him alongside other rock victims of drugs and neglect, including Jimi Hendrix, Janis Joplin and his father Tim Buckley.
+The present article provides an account of Buckley's two Australian tours and includes copies of ephemeral posters and t-shirts, reminiscences by audience members and musicians such as Jimmy Page, plus audio and video recordings of interviews and concert performance.
+Despite the passage of nearly 30 years since his death, Jeff Buckley remains a popular artist across the generations, and in Australia particularly.

 ----------------------